 - Wise Beyond Their Years: Inverted and Enforced version.
-Word of God stated that he wanted to avert the Kid Hero so they made Roger into a young man.
-They wanted the target demographic to look up to him instead of identify with him.
+Word of God stated that they didn't want a Kid Hero so they made Roger into a young man.
+The point was for the target demographic to look up to him instead of identify with him.

 R. Dorothy Wayneright

 This young lady happens to be an android, who ends up as Roger's live-in maid after negotiations to rescue her from kidnappers results in the death of her creators.
 Built from a pre-Event design, her sophistication rivals that of the other androids seen around the city, and she carries the distinction of being the only one capable of passing for a human under casual inspection.
 Until the final episodes reveal at least one other character was an android all along as well.

 - Action Girl: She has to be if she's going along with Roger.

 - Animation Bump: She's often given especially fluid animation, but this just serves to point out her robotically smooth movements.
 It also doesn't help much that audible whirring sounds can be heard during these sequences...